maket000/vortex-writeups/1/readme.md

 vortex1@vortex:~$
 ```

-Okay so nothing happenend, which is sub-optimal obviously, but not all that bad.
+Okay so nothing happened, which is sub-optimal obviously, but not all that bad.
-Normally before `/vortex/vortex1` exits, it prints out `"All done"`, but that didn't happen this time, so we know that we likely managed to sucessfully spawn the shell.
+Normally before `/vortex/vortex1` exits, it prints out `"All done"`, but that didn't happen this time, so we know that we likely managed to successfully spawn the shell.
 What happened then, why didn't it run the `whoami` or `cat` commands?

 #### Fixing the Exploit

-Basically on the back end of Linux's syscalls, when a program calls `read()`, it tries to read `4096` bytes at a time, you can read more about the way this linux does these buffers in [this article](http://www.pixelbeat.org/programming/stdio_buffering/).
+Basically on the back end of Linux's syscalls, when a program calls `read()`, it tries to read `4096` bytes at a time, you can read more about the way this Linux does these buffers in [this article](http://www.pixelbeat.org/programming/stdio_buffering/).
 Anyways, the result of this behaviour is that there will be no input for the spawned shell to read, as the reads from `vortex2` will have consumed all the data.
 The shell will then immediately try to read, but only get an `EOF`, which the newly spawned shell interprets as an exit command.

 A way we can get around this issue is by writing enough data after the `"."` to make our input be of length `4096` before the commands we want the shell to run.